MunifTanjim/minimo/exampleSite/content/docs/comments-support.md

   - `enable` [`Boolean`]: Enable Utterances
   - `issueTerm` [`String`]: Entry to Issue mapping option _(`pathname` / `url` / `title`)_
   - `theme` [`String`]: Sets a theme for Utterances comments.
 See _[utteranc.es](https://utteranc.es)_ for available themes
-  - `label` [`String`]: Tells Utterances-bot to set an issue label for every new issue it creates for comments.
+  - `label` [`String`]: Tells Utterances-bot to set an issue label for every new issue it creates for comments
 - `params.comments.utterances.github` [`Map`]:
   - `username` [`String`]: Your GitHub Username
   - `repository` [`String`]: Name of your Site's GitHub Repository